tulika105/Standard-RAG-Pipeline/README.md

 # Standard-RAG-Pipeline
-This notebook demonstrates a complete Retrieval-Augmented Generation pipeline workflow, from data ingestion and chunking, through embedding and storage, to context retrieval and answer generation using a large language model.
-Each cell builds upon the previous, collectively enabling automated, accurate, and context-aware question answering.
+This repository implements a standard Retrieval-Augmented Generation (RAG) pipeline for automated question answering using PDF documents as the data source.
+The workflow involves loading and parsing PDF, splitting the text into meaningful chunks, generating semantic embeddings with transformer models, and storing these in a ChromaDB vector database for efficient retrieval.
+Relevant document sections are retrieved in response to user queries and supplied to a large language model (Groq) via custom prompts to produce accurate, context-aware answers.
+The notebook provides clear cell-by-cell explanations, making it a comprehensive resource for building and understanding RAG workflows.

 ## 1. **Install Dependencies**